-The Most Dangerous Twitter Scams in 2020: How They Work
+The Most Dangerous Twitter Scams: How They Work

 Are you vulnerable to scams through your use of social media, especially Twitter?
 How are you affected?
 Is the threat real?
 We’ll find out the answers to these questions and more in this article.
 Twitter has 330 million monthly active users, half of which are using the app daily, so you are into a dangerous zone.